As a commonwealth country, Kenya’s legal system descends from English common law.

 Processing is defined to mean operations, whether automated or not, that include collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, use, disclosure by transmission, dissemination or otherwise making available, restriction, erasure or destruction.

-A data controller is defined to mean a natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purpose and means of processing of personal data.
-On the other hand, a data processor means a natural or legal person, public authority, agency or other body that processes personal data on behalf of the data controller.
+A data controller is defined as a natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purpose and means of processing of personal data.
+A data processor is defined as a natural or legal person, public authority, agency or other body that processes personal data on behalf of the data controller.

 The main functions of the Data Commissioner are to oversee the implementation and enforcement of the DPA, to maintain a register of all data controllers and processors, to oversee data processing operations, inquiring through assessment whether data processors are processing information legally, to inspect entities to ensure compliance, to undertake research around the development of data processing and to perform other incidental functions.